Ecpii/umich-notes/eecs281/Lecture 17 - Trees, Binary Search Trees.md

 - greater than the keys of all nodes in the left
 - lees than or equal to the keys of all nodes in the right An inorder traversal of a BST is traversing sorted data.
+## Worst Case Tree
+A worst case binary search tree is one with no forks in it.
+This can be achieved by having either the greatest remaining and lowest remaining element at each level going down.
+This means that for $n$ elements, there are $2^{n-1}$ orders where the tree is worst case.
+## Node Removal
+If a node has no children, just remove it naively.
+If it has one child, replace it with its child.
+If it has two children, take the smallest node of the right tree (called the inorder successor) and replace the deleted node with it.
+This works because the inorder successor
+- can't have two children
+- must exist since rhs isn't empty
+- is greater than everything on the lhs